changkun/modern-cpp-tutorial/README-en-us.md

 ## Acknowledgements

-This book is originally written in Chinese.
+This book was originally written in Chinese by [Changkun Ou](https://changkun.de).

 The author has limited time and language skills.
 If readers find any mistakes of the book or any language improvements, please feel free to open an [Issue](https://github.com/changkun/modern-cpp-tutorial/issues) or start a [Pull request](https://github.com/changkun/modern-cpp-tutorial/pulls).
+For detailed guidelines and checklist, please refer to [How to contribute](CONTRIBUTING.md).

+The author would be grateful to all contributors, including but not limited to [Contributors](https://github.com/changkun/modern-cpp-tutorial/graphs/contributors).

 ## Licenses